vuejs/v2.vuejs.org/source/guide/computed.md

 Before 0.12.8, computed properties behave just like getters - every time you access it, the getter function is re-evaluated.
 In 0.12.8 this has been improved - computed properties are cached and lazily re-evaluated only when necessary.

-<p class="tip">Before Vue.js 0.11 there used to be a dependency collection gotcha which requires users to explicitly list dependencies when conditional statements are involved.
-Starting with 0.11 it is no longer necessary to do so.</p>

 Next, let's learn about how to [write a custom directive](/guide/custom-directive.html).